 Long-term acute care facilities are located within an acute care facility however, they perform their functions independently.

 The acute care center must possess a license if they want to function independently and they can have a governing body of their own.
-They may also work as a stand-alone facility.
+They may also work in a stand-alone facility.

 They may also provide certain outpatient services, for instance, radiology procedures or laboratory.

-LTAC hospitals is not only the fastest-growing but also the most effective post-acute care service providers.
+LTAC hospitals are not only the fastest-growing but also the most effective post-acute care service providers.